• facebook

 • Clean kitchen premises and equipment.

-• Participate in safe food handling practises.
+• Participate in safe food handling practices.

 • Prepare and present simple dishes.

-• Prepare appetisers and salads.
+• Prepare sandwiches.

 Note: These may change pending training package changes and other reasons.
 However, they are merely an indication of units being offered.